coderefinery/workshop-intro/README.md

 - GitLab for Nordic research software: https://source.coderefinery.org
 - presentation of instructors and helpers
 - presentation of participants
+- distribute CodeRefinery stickers to attendees and encourage them to add it on their laptop

 ## Program for the next 3 days